Tropical Pacific Drifting Buoys

 subsurface drogues attached for measuring mixed layer currents, were reporting

 from the tropical Pacific.
-Few drifters reported from near the equator except
+The drifters indicated that the major currents were

 a) Top: Movements of drifting buoys in the tropical Pacific Ocean.